 Occupations and Workforce

 Lopez Island is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Lopez Island is a town of professionals, service providers and sales and office workers.
-There are especially a lot of people living in Lopez Island who work in management occupations (14.16%), sales jobs (9.97%) and office and administrative support (9.53%).
+There are especially a lot of people living in Lopez Island who work in management occupations (13.15%), maintenance occupations (10.52%) and sales jobs (9.24%).

 Of important note, Lopez Island is also a town of artists.
 Lopez Island has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Lopez Island’s character.

-A relatively large number of people in Lopez Island telecommute to their jobs.
-Overall, about 17.25% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 15.10% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle